JaCraig/Mirage/README.md

 ## Setting Up the Library

-Mirage relies on [Canister](https://github.com/JaCraig/Canister) in order to hook itself up.
+Mirage hooks itself up and is usable via your apps service collection.
 In order for this to work, you must do the following at startup:

     var MyServices = new ServiceCollection();
     ...
-    MyServices.AddCanisterModules();  // Should be last call in order to find any services that you might have added manually.
-                                      // Any services added after this may not be found by the system.
+    MyServices.RegisterMirage();

+Or if you are using Canister:

+    MyServices.AddCanisterModules();

 When this is done, Mirage is ready to use.

 ## Basic Usage